 I enjoy working with students and treat them as colleagues.
 I learned the importance of that while teaching as a PhD student.
 We are a team and I will show you how I've helped literally thousands of students accomplish their goals.

 I also have biochemistry, economics, and philosophy degrees in addition to all of the chemistry and physics.
-I can help you become independent because that's is my primary goal...not more sessions with me!
-That’s what unscrupulous tutors do.
+I can help you become independent because that is my primary goal to get you independent.

-I work with prople from age 8 to the PhD level from all backgrounds and learning disabilities and the deaf and blind.
+I work with prople from age 8 to the PhD level from all backgrounds and learning disabilities, the deaf and blind.

-I can teach every subject in the curriculum for medical, nursing, and dental school including the MCAT, (the GRE, DAT, OAT, PCAT and Steps 1 and 2 of the USMLE (United States Medical Licensing Exam...the mandatory exams to become a practicing MD).
+I can teach every subject in the curriculum for medical, nursing, and dental school including the MCAT, GRE, DAT, OAT, PCAT and Steps 1 and 2 of the USMLE (United States Medical Licensing Exam) and SAT, ACT, GMAT, LSAT ASVAB and GED.

 It is the reason I became a college instructor.
-I have over 27 years experience and, as a tutor, have never had any student fail or fall below an A.
+I have over 27 years experience and as a tutor have never had any student fail or fall below an A if that was their set goal.

 Thanks for reading and I look forward to getting you the necessary resources you must have to dominate, not just pass.